 - “If they would rather die, they’d better do it, and decrease the surplus population” is a quotation from A Christmas Carol (Stave 1).

 Scrooge is visited in his counting-house by two benefactors wishing to make provision for the poor and destitute at Christmas time.
-Scrooge angrily replies that prisons and workhouses are the only charities he is willing to support and the gentlemen leave empty-handed.
+Scrooge angrily replies that prisons and workhouses are the only institutions he is willing to support and those who are badly off must go there.
+With this, the gentlemen leave empty-handed.
 Scrooge’s words imply he would rather the poor be dead, as he views them as a burden to society if they are not able to support themselves.

 Later on that night Scrooge’s words are used against him when The Ghost of Christmas Present rebukes him, saying ‘If man you be in heart, not adamant, forbear that wicked cant until you have discovered What the surplus is, and Where it is.
 Will you decide what men shall live, what men shall die?‘.